 NOTE: If you are already signed in to any online Office 365 services (e.g., OWA, OneDrive) in the same browser, you may not need to sign in again.

-The first time you sign in, Microsoft Online Learning will tell you that your email is not enrolled, and prompt you to redeem an access code.
+When you first sign in to the Microsoft Online Learning website, a pop up will state that your email is not enrolled, prompting you to redeem an access code:

 Once you are subscribed, you will be able to browse the catalog for courses in that track, and add courses to your saved list.